bahrus/xtal-deco/README.md

 However, this is rather clumsy in practice.

-Another way to handle this is to define properties that need passing from external sources on the element extending xtal-deco.
-The property setter would need to be forward the value on to the proxy / proxies via the proxies property of the base class.
+Another way to handle this is to define properties that need passing from external sources on the custom element that extends xtal-deco.
+The property setter would need to forward the value on to the proxy / proxies via the "proxies" property of the base class.

 ## Running locally